PTSD Meditation: Unlocking the Power of Vedic Mediation for Healing Trauma

 Pure Being

-One of the unique features of Vedic Meditation is its ability to take our minds to their least-excited state, all the way to the place of no thought.
+One of the unique features of Vedic Meditation is its ability to take our minds to their lowest-excited state, all the way to the place of no thought.

 We may not think about it or even realize it in our regular waking state, and yet our whole being has been influenced by pure Being.
 We take on subtle impressions that we are the same Being in that blissful thoughtless place, that we are totality.